aws/amazon-vpc-cni-k8s/proposals/cni-proposal.md

 ## Solution Components

 ### Pod to Pod Communication
-Here is an overview on how we setup host side network stack and pod side network stack to allows pod to pod communication:
+Here is an overview on how we setup host side network stack and pod side network stack to allow pod to pod communication:

 ![](https://s3-us-west-1.amazonaws.com/liwen-public/wire-network.png)